DercasDrol/lobby_and_chat_tm_server/README.md

 ## How to try it.

 1) There's a instance available at https://fan-side-of-mars.ovh/.
 It uses  https://terraforming-mars.herokuapp.com/ as game server and game client.
-NOTE: this repo use cached cards.json, colonies.json files to show cards\colonies in the filter section.
-If anything related changed on the main app size you will see outdated info there.
+NOTE: this repo uses cached cards.json, colonies.json files to show cards\colonies in the filter section.
+If anything related change on the main app side you will see outdated info there.
 It is also possible that the API for the game creation would be changed on the main app side, this may lead to problems on this app side.

 2) Using a docker image.
 This repository is automatically compiled into docker image - [dercasdrol/new-tm-web-client](https://hub.docker.com/repository/docker/dercasdrol/new-tm-web-client/general).
 If you have installed Docker app and "docker compose" extension you need to pull this repo, create file .env (see example.env) according to your target config, and call "docker compose up" from a folder with this repo.